satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 *Example:* Led a project while fixing critical bugs.

-### 84. Tell us about a time you drove automation to reduce toil.
+### Tell us about a time you drove automation to reduce toil

 **Answer:**
 - Automated log parsing with scripts, saving hours weekly.